Quanlab-Bioimage/BioimageVision/README.md

 [Click this link to download BioimageVision.7z](https://github.com/Quanlab-Bioimage/BioimageVision/releases/tag/SoftWare)
 ## Installation
 An installation guide can be found in section 2 of the User guide. <br>
-It takes approximately xxxx s to install the software on a recommended computer.
+It takes approximately 10s to install the software on a recommended computer.

 ## User Guide
 [User Guide](https://github.com/Quanlab-Bioimage/BioimageVision/blob/master/User%20Guide/GtreeUserguider_f.pdf)